Salomon X Ultra 5 Review 2026 | Unsponsored

 The Active Support wings on each side of the boot add to the rigidity and stability on trail.
 I felt the increased lateral stability of the X Ultra 5 helped me hold a better edge upon ascending very steep terrain.

 Overall, the Salomon X Ultra 5 is an exceptionally grippy hiking boot that outperforms heavier models while offering half the weight and a more streamlined outsole.
-The X Ultra 5 stands out as one of the top-performing hiking boots on the market because of this excellent traction.

 Overall Protection 4/5

-Salomon improved on the rubber toe cap of this iteration, it spans further throughout the front of the toe box and is more robust and protective.
-No need to worry about sharp objects piercing through the front of this boot.
+Salomon improved the rubber toe cap in this iteration; it extends farther along the front of the toe box and is more robust and protective.

-The lack of side protection in previous models is no longer a concern.
-Salomon upgraded the X Ultra 5 with a more robust Matryx® upper, enhancing both durability and breathability for improved performance on the trail.
+Salomon upgraded the X Ultra 5 with a more robust Matryx® upper, enhancing both durability and breathability for improved trail performance.

-When it comes to overall protection, the X Ultra 5 may not be the most rugged hiking boot on the market.
 However, Salomon managed to enhance its protection while maintaining a lightweight design, making it one of the most well-protected synthetic boots available.

 Water Resistance 5/5

-During my 10-minute submersion test, the X Ultra 5 remained completely dry with no signs of water leakage.
 The upgraded Matryx® upper enhances breathability, making this model well-suited for hot weather.
 Despite the addition of a GTX membrane, airflow remains unrestricted thanks to the improved upper design.

 I will say, the X Ultra 5 took about 10% longer to dry after submerging them in water vs the Merrell Moab 3, a comparable model.